OpenCilk/www.opencilk.org/src/doc/users-guide/install.md

 - Using a [docker image](#docker-image).

-You can also [build OpenCilk from source](../build-opencilk-from-source), which is the recommended approach for Ubuntu 18.04 and other operating systems for which precompiled binaries are not available.
+You can also [build OpenCilk from source](../build-opencilk-from-source), which we recommend for operating systems for which precompiled binaries are not available.

 ## Installing using a shell archive